-- Salt rim garnish (optional)
+salt rim garnish (optional)

-- Once fully incorporated, let it rest overnight before straining it off into a clean jar.
+- Once fully incorporated, let the mixture rest overnight before straining it off into a clean jar.

 - Combine tequila, lime juice, and grapefruit syrup in a shaker, and shake vigorously for 30 seconds.